-At one end there are those of us who plan everything, write to-do lists and seem extremely organised.
-At the other, there are those who somehow stumble through life in a more haphazard way.
+At one end of the spectrum there are those of us who plan everything, write to-do lists and seem extremely organised.
+At the other, there are those who stumble through life in a more haphazard way.

 There is no right way, but when you are changing your health habits, it really helps if you make it as easy on yourself as possible.
 And meal planning really works!

 In this blog I will take you through the steps to creating a weekly meal plan which will make your life easier, save you time and money and avoid food waste.

 I promise – even the most spontaneous of you will be able to master this!

 Meal Planning is about taking the time to plan your meals for the entire week.
 This way, instead of planning lunch and dinner ideas daily, you know ahead of time what you will be eating and will have the ingredients to make those meals.

 Who skips lunch because they don’t have the time to prepare it and then binges on biscuits later in the day?
 Or orders a take out because you cannot decide what to cook?
 Maybe you are always throwing away food you did not use?

 Meal planning and buying what you need, including healthy snacks for those busy days, takes the pain of this away and stops you making unhealthy choices.